fizzmod/simple-package-template/README.md

 ### Info

-React and ReactDom are peerDependecies.
 Use [npm-install-peers](https://www.npmjs.com/package/npm-install-peers) for use in packages into peerDependecies

 ### Testing